Statistical labour market monitoring

 Attention: The different unemployment rates within the international Lake Constance region are only partially comparable due to the different collection and legal bases.
 Due to this we do without a graphical representation of the quotas.
 Instead, various structural features and rates of change are reported for the registered unemployed and registered vacancies.
 It should be noted, however, that even small changes in the absolute numbers of small regional units can lead to large percentage fluctuations.

-The Statistical Labour Market Monitoring (Statististisches Arbeitsmarktmonitoring) is part of the Statistic Platform Lake Constance and is supported by the labour-market work group of the IBK's economic commission.
+The Statistical Labour Market Monitoring (Statististisches Arbeitsmarktmonitoring) is supported by the labour-market work group of the IBK's economic commission.
 It replaces a former EURES-Bodensee sub-project and pursues the following goals:

 - Reduce information deficits in order to enable efficient co-ordination of the labour market